Democratic Republic of the Congo

 Sexual Violence

-Sexual violence in the DRC is widespread, particularly in rural communities.
-Perpetrators of sexual violence include unidentified armed group, various mai-mai militia groups, soldiers of the DRC and South Sudanese armed forces.
+Conflict-related sexual violence (CRSV) in the DRC is widespread, particularly in rural communities.
+Perpetrators of sexual violence include unidentified armed groups, various Mai-Mai militia groups, soldiers of the DRC and South Sudanese armed forces.

 Following the 10th Ebola outbreak in the Eastern part of DRC in August 2018, reports of widespread sexual exploitation, harassment and abuse emerged.
 Insecurity Insight’s analysis report highlights some of the key learnings on reporting sexual violence, exploitation and abuse from the DRC’s 10th Ebola response.
 We also work with local organisations in the DRC to strengthen reporting and monitoring of incidents of sexual violence.